By JJ Steeley, VP of Client Experience, Carbon Lighthouse

 Savvy hotel owners understand that sustainability is an investment, not a cost.
 Do it right and you create an asset, not a burden.
 Driving profits and sustainability requires finding hidden savings in how hotels operate their most energy-intensive equipment, watching in the background and guaranteeing those savings in writing and with ongoing monitoring.

-JJ Steeley is the Vice President of Client Experience at Carbon Lighthouse, an energy services company that makes it easy and profitable for building owners to eliminate carbon emissions caused by wasted energy.
+JJ Steeley is the EVP of Client Experience at Carbon Lighthouse, an energy services company that makes it easy and profitable for building owners to eliminate carbon emissions caused by wasted energy.
 She previously served as Vice President of Marketing for Commune Hotels & Resorts where she ran marketing for Thompson, Joie de Vivre, and tommie portfolios and helped develop and launch world-class properties like The Beekman and Chicago Athletic Association.